-Should You Update FAFSA By Using The IRS Data Retrieval Tool?
+Should You Update FAFSA By Using the IRS Data Retrieval Tool?

 There is no rule that requires you to use the IRS Data Retrieval Tool, (DRT), however, the Department of Education would be very happy if everyone did use it when filing the FAFSA.

-And, in the past, we’ve had several members of our Paying For College 101 group mention they have received an email suggesting they do so.
+We’ve had several members of our Paying For College 101 group mention they have received an email suggesting they do so.

-Should you use the IRS Data Retrieval Tool or not?
+So…should you use the IRS Data Retrieval Tool or not?

-Who Is Eligible to Use the IRS Data Retrieval Tool
+Who Is Eligible to Use the IRS Data Retrieval Tool?

 Most students and parents who filed a U.S tax return with the Internal Revenue Service (IRS) are eligible to use the IRS Data Retrieval Tool (IRS DRT) if they have already filed their taxes.